petersn/nntb/README.md

 * How quickly do we learn them?
 * How well do we generalize to a more general chess value function just from endgame training?

+### Requirements:

+Requirements:

+* Python 2 or Python 3 (should hopefully be compatible with both).
+* `python-chess` (installable with: `pip install python-chess`)
+* TensorFlow (GPU installation is non-trivial.
+[Follow some guide from Google.](https://www.google.com/search?q=install+gpu+tensorflow) If you're okay with training on the CPU `pip install tensorflow` should suffice.)

+Finally, you must have the Syzygy tablebases downloaded somewhere.
+You can download them via [this torrent](http://oics.olympuschess.com/tracker/torrents/Syzygy%203-4-5%20Individual%20Files.torrent) (~1 GiB).

 ### Usage

-First you must install the Syzygy tablebases somewhere.
-You can download them via [this torrent](http://oics.olympuschess.com/tracker/torrents/Syzygy%203-4-5%20Individual%20Files.torrent).

-Once you have Syzygy downloaded somewhere you can train up a network very easily by simply running `train.py` and passing it the path to the Syzygy tablebases:
+If you just want to try the default network architecture simply run `train.py` and passit the path to the Syzygy tablebases:

 ```

 ```

-### Configuration

-To experiment with different model architectures, see `model.py`.
+Training time is dominated by generating the training samples (which requires probing the tablebase hundreds of times per minibatch), so GPU speed shouldn't matter that much.

+### Experiment with the architecture!

 The default configuration is extremely similar to [Leela Chess Zero](https://github.com/glinscott/leela-chess):

 * 6 input planes for our pieces, 6 for their pieces, 1 of all ones.